 Office Construction: In the first quarter of 2014, Amazon broke ground on phase one of their proposed 3.3 Million square foot development in South Lake Union.
 Also, a couple of office developers announced plans to begin construction on speculative projects including Schnitzer West (278,000 sf at 501 Fairview) and Holland Partner Group (150,000sf of office as part of a mixed use project at 1101 Westlake).
 Other notable office projects that are under construction include: 400 Fairview (360,000sf (Tommy Bahama as anchor tenant)), Dexter Station (~341,000 square feet), Hill7 (~300,000 square feet), Stone34 (129,000 square feet for Brooks Sports), and a couple of Vulcan projects in South Lake Union (260,000 for the Allen Institute for Brain Science and 380,000sf for Amazon Phase VI).
 There are still a lot of other proposed office developments that are on hold until they achieve significant pre-lease at top of the market rental rates.

-Office Sales: Money chasing office product continues to find a home in Seattle.
-The following transactions were completed in Q1 2013:
+Office Sales: Investment interest and activity in office product in Seattle continues to be extremely strong.
+The following transactions were completed in Q1 2014: